 - The blood sugar blend can help balance blood sugar and prevent gestational diabetes

-- It has spirulina and chlorella which can help with anemia (common in pregnancy)
+- It has spirulina and chlorella which can help with anaemia (common in pregnancy)

 This is a more expensive protein powder, but I LOVE that it offers spirulina and chlorella.
-You will find that not many protein powders offer these nutrients, but in particular for pregnancy, they are so important!
-I actually drank drops of spirulina with my second pregnancy, which is why I wanted it in Bump Dust.
-This also has a plant-based protein blend with peas, hemp seeds, pumpkin seeds and sesame seeds.
-This protein offers essential greens with the 20 grams of protein, which is really important for nourishing during pregnancy.
+You will find that not many protein powders offer these nutrients, but in particular, for pregnancy, they are so important!
+I actually drank drops of spirulina during my second pregnancy, which is why I wanted it in Bump Dust.
+This also has a plant-based protein blend with peas, hemp seeds, pumpkin seeds, and sesame seeds.
+This protein offers essential greens with 20 grams of protein, which is really important for nourishing during pregnancy.
 It isn’t formulated specifically for pregnant mothers like Bump Dust, but it does offer some really important nutrients for a pregnant woman.

 This is another plant-based protein powder using pea protein and hemp protein together.
 It doesn’t have the variety of protein sources that Bump Dust offers, but the two together are good.
 It has 15 grams of protein per serving, but that is about the extent of the formula.
 This is a great, basic protein powder without all the additional nutrients and superfoods.
 It is non-GMO and third-party tested, which ensures it is a quality product.
 If you aren’t looking for anything special, but a high-quality protein powder, this is a good option.